auth0/docs/articles/users/search/v3/index.md

 ### Impacted SDKs

 The following SDKs make use of the User Search engine.
-Make sure you are using the versions listed below (or a later version), and pass the `search_engine=v3` parameter when performing user search operations.
+If you are using them, make sure you are using the versions listed below (or a later version), and pass the `search_engine=v3` parameter when performing user search operations.

 SDK | Version with support for v3 | Impacted methods | Considerations
 ----|-----------------------------|------------------|---------------